-For most asset categories, there is no vulnerability to cold waves, drought, or forest fires in both the reference and RCP8.5 scenario for 2050.
+For most asset categories, there is no vulnerability to cold waves, drought or forest fires in both the reference scenario and the RCP8.5 scenario for 2050.

 An exception are the logistics and production buildings (including agricultural land) for cold waves and drought.
 A single day of frost can already have an impact on logistics, even if that impact is very small.
-Although there have been no significant incidents of drought for agricultural fields in the past, the 2050 RCP8.5 scenario shows that drought will become more severe, which could lead to some vulnerability if insufficient water resources can be used for irrigation.
+Although there have been no significant drought-related incidents for agricultural fields in the past, the RCP8.5 scenario for 2050 shows that drought will become more severe, which could lead to a certain level of vulnerability if there is a lack of water supplies to be used for irrigation.